Los Ingobernables de Japon: New Japan domination, Evil and Sanada's betrayals, and new additions (2019–2025)

 In June, Sanada returned at Dominion 6.12 in Osaka-jo Hall, failing to defeat Will Ospreay for the vacant IWGP United States Heavyweight Championship.
 Later in the month, Takagi and Takahashi were announced to be competing at AEW x NJPW: Forbidden Door, however, shortly after Takahashi was announced to be taken off of the card, due to suffering from a fever.
 Therefore, Takagi was announced to be competing in a six-man tag-team match, teaming with Darby Allin and Sting against Bullet Club's El Phantasmo and The Young Bucks, in which Takagi pinned Phantasmo to win the match.
 The following month, Sanada, Takagi and Naito entered the G1 Climax 32 tournament.
 In the B block, Sanada finished middle of his block, with 6 points.
 Takagi narrowly missed out on topping the D Block, after losing to El Phantasmo, thus finishing on 6 points.
 In the C Block, Naito defeated Sabre Jr to top the C Block, however, lost to Will Ospreay in the semifinal round.
 In July and September, Takahashi and Takagi made their debuts on NJPW's US show, NJPW Strong.

-Back in Japan in October, at Declaration of Power, Los Ingobernables de Japon added a new member to the faction, when Titán helped fend off Francesco Akira's attempt to unmask Bushi, during a tag-team match, as post-match Titán was invited to the faction by the LIJ members.
+On October 10 at Declaration of Power, a mystery wrestler helped Los Ingobernables de Japón defeated United Empire's Will Ospreay, TJP, Aaron Henare and Francesco Akira.
+Following the match, the mystery wrestler was revealed to Titán, who requested to join the stable.
+The stable accepted Titán into the group, and he became L.I.J's first full-time non-Japanese member.
+From November 22 until December 14, Naito and Sanada took part in the 2022 World Tag League, finishing the tournament with a record of seven wins and three losses, failing to advance to the finals of the tournament.
+Meanwhile, Bushi and Titán took part in the 2022 Super Junior Tag League, finishing the tournament with a record six wins and three losses, but didn't make the final standings due to losing to LiYoh (Lio Rush and Yoh) on the final day.